Explaining CFLE to Employers

 This is a collection of resources and tips for how Certified Family Life Educators (CFLEs) can promote the field of Family Life Education (FLE), and explain to employers the value and relevance of the CFLE credential.

-- CFLE Brochure (PDF) — Explains family life education and the Certified Family Life Educator credential.
+- CFLE Brochure (PDF) — Explains Family Life Education and the Certified Family Life Educator credential.
 Order free copies from NCFR.

 - Family Life Education Fact Sheet (PDF) — Addresses the purpose of and need for Family Life Education, as well as policy implications and professional qualifications

 - The 10 Family Life Education Content Areas (PDF) — The CFLE credential requires demonstrated knowledge in the 10 FLE content areas

 - Webinar: The Domains of Family Practice Model — Discusses a model that helps define the boundaries of family practice and shares methods for applying it

 - Audio: The Domains of Family Practice Model: Strategies for Application — A 2011 NCFR conference session discusses the model